 We started our Brands product portfolio in 2001 with the acquisition of a suite of products, including RESTORILTM (temazepan) capsules, which is indicated for the short-term treatment of insomnia, and TOFRANIL-PMTM (imipramine pamoate) capsules, which is indicated for the relief of symptoms of depression, from Novartis International AG.
 In 2010, we shifted our focus to pain management and launched several dosage strengths of our then newly acquired pain product, Exalgo.
 We subsequently gained approval for a 32 mg dosage strength of Exalgo in August 2012.
-In addition, our NDA for Pennsaid 2%, originally filed as MNK-395, was approved by the FDA in January 2014 and launched in February 2014.
-As of December 27, 2013, our development pipeline contains two extended-release formulations of controlled substance analgesics, Xartemis XR and MNK-155.
+In addition, our NDA for Pennsaid 2% was accepted for filing in August 2013.
+Our development pipeline contains two extended-release formulations of controlled substance analgesics, Xartemis XR and MNK-155.
 In the fourth quarter of fiscal 2013, our filing of Xartemis XR was accepted by the FDA and granted priority review.
 In November 2013, in response to additional data we submitted, the FDA extended their review of the Xartemis XR NDA by three months.
 MNK-155 has completed Phase III clinical trials and our NDA is expected to be filed with the FDA during the second half of fiscal 2014.
 These two development products are combination products formulated with potentially abuse-deterrent characteristics to address unmet needs in the acute pain market.
 Our long-term strategy is to advance these pipeline products and bring them to market to expand the size and profitability of our Brands business.
-Moreover, we plan to enhance our branded commercial infrastructure by building upon our controlled substance core and entering into attractive adjacencies in our U.S. markets while focusing on priority markets internationally, through product launches, copromotions, line extensions and selective acquisitions, such as our acquisition of CNS Therapeutics in October 2012.
+Moreover, we plan to enhance our branded commercial infrastructure by building upon our controlled substance core and entering into attractive adjacencies in our U.S. markets while focusing on priority markets internationally, through product launches, co-promotions, line extensions and selective acquisitions, such as our acquisition of CNS Therapeutics in October 2012.